The First Law: The Wisdom of Crowds

 Revolution is swift and new change is taking place in the Union.
 The first ones to go are the banks of Master Bayaz.
 Savine dan Glokta manages to became popular hero and mother of the nation, after her fight with rebel leaders, and her husband manages to gather enough forces to take over the government.
 After finding out that Savine and king Orso are related, he manages to throw off king, and proclaim his new born son (Savine had twins) as new one.
 Ex king Orso is hanged, which causes further tensions between him and his wife.
 New order is being established.
 At the North Rikke manages to beat Calder and becomes undisputed ruler of the North.

 At the end it is shown that the real master-planner of the failed rebellion is Savine's father, Glokta.
 He wanted to rid the Union of Bayaz's influence.
 And in the words of his daughter, he put half of the world at fire so he could rule the other half.
 Bayaz banks are no more, and with them goes his control of the Union.

+The Great Change (And Other Lies)

+A collection of 4 short stories going through industries as they evolved within the Union's equivalent of an industrial revolution.

+“The Thread” literally follows the thread, from the ex-slaves working in the fields of Gurkhul, through the mills of Adua and the overworked seamstresses, to a dress that’s just not quite good enough for that infamously fastidious leader of fashion Lady Savine dan Glokta.
+“The Stone” follows one exceptional rock from the rivers of the parched south through the smugglers, spivs, merchants, and jewellers of the burgeoning diamond trade each taking their cut, and ends with the stone that so many have sweated, schemed and haggled over being not quite good enough for the King of the Union’s new crown.
+“The Point,” meanwhile, digs iron from the penal mines of Angland, forges that iron into a dagger, and the dagger, by a circuitous route, finds its way into the hands of a certain member of the Burners and...well, you’ll get the point.
+“The Great Change” is something slightly different—again it is a chain of varied points of view, but it follows not an industry, but an idea—the idea of that grand revolution, that blow for the common man, that effort to sweep the past away wholesale—the Great Change itself.